Cat Glover: Career

 Glover was best known for her work with Prince in the late 1980s.
 She choreographed and appeared in several of his videos and his concert film Sign o' the Times, traveled with him as a backing vocalist and dancer on the Sign o' the Times Tour and Lovesexy Tour, and rapped on both The Black Album track "Cindy C." and the Lovesexy song "Alphabet St." She was supposed to have released an album on Paisley Park, but the project was ultimately canceled.

-Following her work with Prince, she released the EP Catwoman in 1989.
+Following her work with Prince, she moved to London, England and signed with Red Dot Records, a subsidiary of Warner Brothers' WEA International.
+She released an EP titled Catwoman (1989), produced and mixed by Tim Simenon of Bomb the Bass.
+The B-Side to "Catwoman" was a song called "Now it Rains", which Glover stated she had written about Prince.
+Glover also recorded a full-length album, titled I Am Energy, that was ultimately not released.
+Glover cited issues with a conflict of interest between her manager, Steve Fargnoli, who also owned Red Dot Records, as contributing to the album not being released by Warner Bros or WEA International.

 Subsequently, she worked in London and Los Angeles, recording her own material as well as continuing her choreography and performing.

-Glover recorded with Tim Simenon of Bomb the Bass, Louie Louie, and Steve Hopkins.
+Glover also recorded vocals with Danish musician Nicolaj Steen, Marshall Jefferson with Jesse Saunders on their 1996 house anthem "12" Of Love", as well as Louie Louie, and Steve Hopkins.

 Personal life and death

 Glover had four children and died at her home in Los Angeles, on September 24, 2024, at the age of 62.
-Her body was discovered the same day.
 Glover's death was later revealed to be from congestive heart failure and chronic obstructive pulmonary disease (COPD).